QRCS-CORP/CEX/README.md

 * Intel RdRand/RdSeed Provider (RDP)

 ## Trajectory
-The current version is <B>1.0.0.5</B> (A5 version), which are the major, minor, patch, and release codes.
+The current version is <B>1.0.0.6</B> (A6 version), which are the major, minor, patch, and release codes.
+The next planned release (1.0.0.7) will be in October 2018.

 ### Current Release 1.0.0.6 (version A6):
 * The NTRU Prime asymmetric cipher